TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/gpio_toggle_output_hiz/README.md

 ## Example Summary

-Toggles a GPIO configured as Hi-Z.
+Toggles a GPIO configured as Hi-Z and on board LED.
 A logic low is forced actively, but a logic high sets the pin as Hi-Z.
 This feature is useful for open-drain digital input/output applications.
 This example expects an external pull-up, but an internal pull-up could be used.